n0-computer/iroh.computer/content/docs/use-cases.md

 # Use Cases

-While there are countless permutations of a data transfer protocol & concrete applications, some common use cases stand out a starting point for deploying iroh:
+While there are countless permutations of a data transfer protocol & concrete applications, some common use cases stand out as a starting point for deploying iroh:

 ## HTTP Gateway